secureCodeBox/secureCodeBox/README.md

 ### Design Goal

-The most important goal ofthe architecture is to build the whole toolchain highly modularized and extenensible.
-So wedecided to orchestrate thevarious parts (described later on) with [Docker][docker].
+The most important goal of the architecture is to build the whole toolchain highly modularized, extensible, and scalable.
+So we decided to orchestrate the various parts (described later on) with [Docker][docker].
 As frontend to the user we use [NginX][nginx] which serves as a proxy in front of all services which provide a web UI.
-This design gives us the posibility to add new components very easily by adding a new container andintegrating it.
+This design gives us the possibility to add new components very easily by adding a new containers and integrating it.

 ### Components

-#### Process Engine
+#### Process Engine – the Core

 The main component of the _secureCodeBox_ is the [Camunda][camunda] [BPMN][bpmn] engine.
 It is used to build the whole scan process as a [BPMN][bpmn] model.
-This component also provides themain web UI: The _secureCodeBox_ controll center.
-In this UI uou can see the available scann process definitions as [BPMN][bpmn] diagrams, start them, and see the results for manual review.
-This component also provides the posibility to listen on web hooks.
-Thisallows us to trigger the scan processes by a continious integration component ([Jenkins][jenkins] in our example or any other which can deal with web hooks).
+This component also provides the main web UI: The _secureCodeBox_ control center.
+In this UI you can see the available scan process definitions as [BPMN][bpmn] diagrams, start them, and see the results for manual review.
+This component also provides the possibility to listen on web hooks.
+This allows us to trigger the scan processes by a continuous integration component ([Jenkins][jenkins] in our example or any other which can deal with web hooks).

 #### Single Sign On